Time-Saving Tips for Plant-Based Eating

 Menu Planning, in a nutshell, is writing down your meals for the week.
 You can plan just dinners, or you can go further and add in your breakfasts and lunches.
 In our kitchen, we are cooking for 2, so our lunches end up being leftovers of the previous night’s dinner.
 Still, by planning what you will eat, you can also create a grocery shopping list that helps you save time (and money) when shopping – and ensures you’ll have the ingredients for your meals.
 One of my least favorite things is having to make a grocery run mid-week because I forgot something.
 Menu planning can reduce those time-consuming grocery store stops.

 Want to try out a menu plan with a grocery list (and the recipes)?
-Click here to download my FREE 3-day menu plan.
+Click here to access our How to Meal Plan like a CEO training (for free!)

 5. Batch Prep Ingredients